 a) Presence or absence of involvement in law violations and or misconduct

-b) The independence of the candidates for auditors
+b) The independence of the candidates for outside auditors

 c) The reasonable grounds for decreasing the number of auditors